-A viral respiratory infection is a contagious illness that can affect your respiratory tract (breathing) and cause other symptoms.
-The flu and the common cold are examples of viral respiratory infections.
-Other examples of respiratory viruses are:
+A viral infection is a contagious illness.
+It can affect your respiratory tract (breathing) and can cause other symptoms.
+The flu and the common cold are examples of viral infections.
+Other examples are:

 Here are some questions your doctor may ask you:

 - Did you touch or kiss the infected person?

 - How long were you in contact with the infected person?

 - When did the infected person get sick?

 - Did a doctordiagnose the infected person’s illness?
 Were any tests done?